-7.6.4.4 Content processing
+7.6.4.4 Content preparation

-The 5GMSd AS may be required to perform various content processing tasks (such as repackaging, encryption, ABR transcoding) on media resources ingested at reference point M2d prior to distributing them at reference point M4d.
-These processing tasks shall be specified in a Content Preparation Template resource referenced from the Content Hosting Configuration object.
+The 5GMSd AS may be required to perform various content processing tasks (such as repackaging, encryption, ABR transcoding, multi-source object coding, etc.) on media resources ingested at reference point M2d or M10d prior to distributing them from reference point M4d service locations.
+These processing tasks shall be specified in a Content Preparation Template resource referenced from a distribution configuration within the Content Hosting Configuration.

 7.6.4.5 URL signing